Frequently Asked Questions

 A: The bathrooms vary depending on living environment.
 In the residence halls, there is a common bathroom area for the residents of a given wing.
 The bathrooms are designated for males or females.
 These bathrooms provide private showers and stalls.
 In the suites and apartments, there is a bathroom per each suite or apartment.

-Q: Who can answer the many questions I may have when I arrive to campus?
+Q: Who can answer any questions I may have when I arrive to campus?

 Q: Is my personal property in my on-campus housing covered in case of damage or theft?